yasint23/My_Devops/hands-on/Ansible/ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 # Hands-on Ansible-03 : Using facts, vars and secrets

-Purpose of the this hands-on training is to give students the knowledge of ansible facts gathering and working with secret values.

 ## Learning Outcomes

 At the end of this hands-on training, students will be able to;